 - 7 Continue moving squares, drawing arrows, and circling each new square you land on, until you have reached the upper right corner of the matrix If the path branches, follow both branches. - 8 Write down the alignment(s) that corresponds to your path(s) by writing the the letter codes on the margins of each position along your circled path.
 Aligned pairs are at the boxes at which the path exits via the upper-left corner.
 When there are horizontal or vertical movements movements along your path, there will be a gap (write as a dash, "-") in your sequence. - 9 Now to check your results against a computer program.
-We have prepared a pairwise Needleman-Wunsch alignment program, pair, which you will apply to the same sequences which you have just manually aligned. - 10 Change your directory by typing at the Unix prompt: cd ~/tbss.work/Bioinformatics/pairData then start the pair alignment executable by typing: pair targlist - .
+We have prepared a pairwise Needleman-Wunsch alignment program, pair, which you will apply to the same sequences which you have just manually aligned. - 10 Change your directory by typing at the Unix prompt:

+cd ~/Workshop/bioinformatics-tutorial/bioinformatics/pairData then start the pair alignment executable by typing: pair targlist

 All alignments will be carried out using the BLOSUM40 matrix, with a gap penalty of 8.
 The paths to the input files and the BLOSUM40 matrix used are defined in the file targlist; the BLOSUM40 matrix is the first 25 lines of the file blosum40.
 (Other substitution matrices can be found at the NCBI/Blast website.)

-Note: In some installations, the pair executable is in ~/tbss.work/Bioinformatics/pairData and here you must type ./pair targlist to run it.
+Note: In some installations, the pair executable is in ~/Workshop/bioinformatics-tutorial/bioinformatics/pairData and here you must type ./pair targlist to run it.

-If you cannot access the pair executable at all, you can see the output from this step in ~/tbss.work/Bioinformatics/pairData/example_output/ will choose only one path, by following this precedence rule for existing potential traceback directions, listed in decreasing precedence: diagonal (left and up), up, left.
+If you cannot access the pair executable at all, you can see the output from this step in ~/Workshop/bioinformatics-tutorial/bioinformatics/pairData/example_output/ typing less align.
+The file scorematrix is the $17x10 \ H$ matrix.
+If there are multiple paths along the traceback matrix, the program pair will choose only one path, by following this precedence rule for existing potential traceback directions, listed in decreasing preceden ce: diagonal (left and up), up, left.
 In the file stats you will find the optimal alignment score and the percent identity of the alignment.

 11 After executing the program you will generate three output files namely align, scorematrix and stats.
-View the alignment in GCG format by typing less align.
-The file scorematrix is the 17x10 H matrix.
-If there are multiple paths along the traceback matrix, the program pair
+View the alignment in GCG format by